RogerParkinson/madura-vaadin-support/madura-vaadin/README.md

 The details of how to use all this are best explained by examples.

  * [madura-vaadin-demo](../madura-vaadin-demo/README.md): This is a basic demo of Madura working with Vaadin.
 Specifically Madura Objects without Madura Rules.
  * [madura-rules-demo](../madura-rules-demo/README.md): This is the full demo that shows Madura Objects and Madura Rules working with Vaadin.
+Also see the [online demo](http://rulesdemo-madura.rhcloud.com/)
  * [madura-address-book](../madura-address-book/README.md): Demonstrates the extended JPA container and a pop-up row editor which has Madura Objects backing the fields.
  * [madura-mobile-demo](../madura-mobile-demo/README.md): Demonstrates an application that presents both a desktop and mobile UI, both backed by Madura Objects and Madura Rules.
+Also see the [online demo](http://mobiledemo-madura.rhcloud.com/)